kredimx/react-assessment/README.md

 3. What is hoisting in JS?

-4. What is callback hell?
+4. What is a callback hell?

-5. What is event loop.
+5. What is an event loop?

 #### ReactJS